WokLibCodeClub/.github/profile/README.md

 Next week we will write code to create your own *interactive shop* where you can decide what you want to sell, set your own prices, and even manage your shop accounts with a few extra variables!
 We will follow the instructions from this Raspberry Pi website: [Next customer please](https://projects.raspberrypi.org/en/projects/next-customer-please/0).
 If you want to look at an example of a music shop see [here](https://scratch.mit.edu/projects/974819805).

-When we ran this project before we found there was a useful website for removing the background from images you might find on the internet of things which you might want to sell in your shop.
+When we ran this project before we found there was a useful website for removing the background from images on the internet of things which you might want to sell in your shop.
 The website is [https://www.erase.bg/](https://www.erase.bg/).

 At the last session we coded a version of the well-known *Flappy Bird* game which makes clever use of Scratch **clones**.
 The instructions are in a powerpoint file which you can open from this link: